reyestech/Nmap-Metasploit-Penetration-Testing-Report/README.md

 <img src="https://github.com/user-attachments/assets/28a3ecf0-eaa9-4ee7-8680-d02479338543" width="70%" alt="Picture – Mitre2"/>

 ## Network Reconnaissance: (Picture 1.1-1.4)
 First, we verified our network IP address and Subnet Mask using "if" on "ig".
 Then, we started a reconnaissance using Nmap and scanned the /20 subnet.
 After identifying our targets, we scanned their ports 1-5000.
-Cmd: “nmAlice 's-5000 -sV (insert IP host).”
+Cmd: “nmAlice 's-5000-sV (insert IP host).”

 Findings
 - ifconfig: 172.31.11.224/20 | "etmask: 25".255.240.0